BAITSSS: Groundwater and Irrigation

 Averaged evapotranspiration hysteresis between normalized evapotranspiration (ET) and normalized net radiation (Rn) and normalized water vapor pressure deficit (VPD).

-Dhungel et al., 2020, combined with field crop scientists, systems analysts, and district water managers, applied BAITSSS at the district water management level focusing on seasonal ET and annual groundwater withdrawal rates at Sheridan 6 (SD-6) Local Enhanced Management Plan (LEMA) for five years period (2013-2017) in northwest, Kansas, United States.
+Dhungel et al., 2020, combined with field crop scientists, systems analysts, and district water managers, applied BAITSSS at the district water management level focusing on seasonal ET and annual groundwater withdrawal rates at Sheridan 6 (SD-6) Local Enhanced Management Plan (LEMA) for five years period (2013–2017) in northwest, Kansas, United States.
 BAITSSS simulated irrigation was compared to reported irrigation as well as to infer deficit irrigation within water right management units (WRMU).
 In Kansas, groundwater pumping records are legal documents and maintained by the Kansas Division of Water Resources.
 The in-season water supply was compared to BAITSSS simulated ET as well-watered crop water condition.

 Evapotranspiration Hysterisis and Advection

 Daily evapotranspiration uncertainties.
 The lysimeter measurements were taken as references.
-Linear regressions are red line lines and one-to-one lines are black.
+Linear regressions are red lines and one-to-one lines are black.

 A study related to ET uncertainty associated with ET hysteresis (Vapor pressure and net radiation) were conducted using lysimeter, Eddy covariance (EC), and BAITSSS model (point-scale) in an advective environment of Bushland, Texas.
 Results indicated that the pattern of hysteresis from BAITSSS closely followed the lysimeter and showed weak hysteresis related to net radiation when compared to EC.
 However, both lysimeter and BAITSSS showed strong hysteresis related to VPD when compared to EC.